 Some of the most effective and popular topical flea control products used on cats (and dogs) include Advantage, Revolution, and Frontline.

 Revolution also kills worms (except tapeworm), so makes life a bit easier for pet owners, Advantage cat flea control also kills flea larvae in the pet’s environment too.

 Capstar can be given to kill current adult flea infestations on your cat.
 One tablet can kill fleas for 24 hours and repeat treatment can be given daily if necessary.
 Comfortis can also protect your cat from ticks and treat flea allergy dermatitis.

 Capstar can be given to kittens from 4 weeks of age and Comfortis can be given to kittens from 14 weeks old.

 Program now comes in an injectable form.
 This is administered subcutaneously (under the skin) once every six months.

-Is it safe to use cat flea collar with a spot on flea treatment?
+Is it safe to use a cat flea collar with a spot-on flea treatment?

 Do not use more than one flea product on your cat as both products combined may result in a toxic level of exposure to your cat, which is life-threatening.
 ALWAYS consult with your veterinarian before using more than one flea control method on your cat.